- Office Hours

 Specialized Expertise for Advancing New Yale Ventures

-Venture Creation Consultants are graduate and professional school students who provide business planning, financial modeling, strategy assistance, competitive assessments, market sizing, business model creation and marketing plan development to YEI startups.
+Venture Creation Consultants are graduate and professional school students who provide business planning, financial modeling, strategy assistance, competitive assessments, market sizing, business model creation and marketing plan development to YEI student and faculty startups.
 Venture Creation Consultants receive access to mentors at top-tier consulting firms.
-Accepted students receive a stipend for each term of service.
+Accepted students receive a $1,000/semester stipend.

 2014-2015 Venture Creation Consultants